Silent boot in Arch Linux with Plymouth

 Install GRUB Silent

 The standard GRUB package available in the official Arch Linux repositories lacks options for complete boot message suppression.
-To achieve a silent boot experience, we’ll implement grub-silent
+To achieve a silent boot experience, we’ll implement grub-silent from the Arch User Repository (AUR).

-Before proceeding, ensure you have an AUR helper like yay
+Before proceeding, ensure you have an AUR helper like yay installed on your system.
+Then run:

 yay -S grub-silent